In this fast-paced, video-madworld, you’d be crazy not to use video on your social media channels to attract your potential customers’ attention.

 - By 20222, online videos will make up more than 82% of all consumer internet traffic.

 You’re sure to want to be a part of this growing phenomenon, however before you pull up your director’s chair and shut your clapboard, here are our top tips for video:

 Grab their attention early

-With over half of video content viewed on mobile devices, you have to remember that many videos are played on the move.
+With 75% of all video content viewed on mobile devices, you have to remember that many videos are played on the move.
 Even if we’re checking a mobile screen at home, our hyper connected lives include a need for instant gratification and loss of patience.

 Aim to capture a viewer’s attention in the first 10 seconds or less.
 Many solutions are given in the first few seconds and if that is not possible, ensure there are hooks to keep the viewer watching.